gordonguthrie/pometo/docs/error_reference/errors.md

 Error
 A ← 4 5 6 ⋄ A ← 6 7 ¯8
 ------------^
-VARIABLE REASSIGNED (A:was previously assigned on line 1 at char 1) on line 1 at character 13
+VARIABLE REASSIGNED [A: was previously assigned on line 1 at char 1 ] on line 1 at character 13
 ```